 |

 opening months of our operations in Binh Dinh Province around Lake Dam Trao and Bong Son!

 We exchanged quite a few e-mail messages.
 I HIGHLY recommend this book.
-Tom's writting
+Tom's

 style has you easily understanding the workings of that Huey Slick we all knew so well!

-(They sure beat walking!)"
+(They sure beat walking!)

-Get an autographed copy directly from Tom at: Bandit88.com
+"Get an autographed copy from the author

+|